brijq/NodeJsAPIAssessment/README.md

 4. Please remember to include in Headers [{"key":"Content-Type","value":"application/json","description":""}] when perform Post APIS

+5. Please run API GET /testconnect to check for databases connection

+6. Default page API will be GET / where you will see the home page of this API Assessment

 ## Before You Begin (Important)
 The following SQL Database is hosted in Google Cloud Platform using CloudSQL.